 Angelo then finished us off with their Infinity Grand Cru, a version of a Belgian strong dark ale.
 It’s a darker, maltier brew with lots of fruit flavors.
 The beers were all excellent, but even more fun was listening to Angelo’s enthusiasm in talking about his beers and the crew who makes and serves them.

 That’s part one of the trip.
-Check in tomorrow for a feature on the two remaining tour stops!
+Continue on to Part 2 to read about the two remaining tour stops!